Based on our study and years on the water, the best Prowler trolling motor is the Bass Pro Shops Prowler model.

-When you turn on an electric trolling motor, you'll hear it click as you turn the tiller handle, so you know when you’re moving through which settings.
-To understand how a trolling motor works, it’s important to start with a basic overview of the features.
+When you first turn on your electric trolling motor you'll hear a slight click as you turn the tiller handle so you know you are clicking through different settings.
+To really understand how trolling motors work, we'll give you a basic overview of their common features.

 Tips for Using a Trolling Motor

-There are a few things you can do with any kind of trolling motor that will prove useful.
-If your boat constantly bobs up and down on big waves, use the lower motor to go deeper into the water.
-Most trolling motors have a set-screw that lets you slide a rod through the mount to increase or decrease the depth to which you can go.
+There are a few little tricks you can do with a trolling motor that will prove useful.
+For instance, if your boat repeatedly bobs up and down on big waves, use the small motor to go deeper into the water.
+There are adjustment screws you can set to let you increase or decrease the depth of the prop.

 Types of Trolling Motors

-Here are the different types of motors and why you’d choose one over the other:
+Here are the different types of trolling motors and why you would choose one for your boat over another.

-- Creep slowly along the shoreline as you cast to it
+- crawl slowly along the shoreline as you cast to waiting fish

-- Power it from one hotspot to the next
+- power the boat from one nearby fishing spot to the next

 2. Transom Mounted Trolling Motors

-Small Jon boats and dinghies can sail just fine with just a small engine; in areas where there are no restrictions on gas motors, a transom-mounted trolling motor is the only option.
-These motors are a bit different from bow-mounted motors in that they usually have steering controls that can be operated from a separate steering wheel.
-We’ll get into that in a minute.
+These trolling motors mounted on the stern are a bit different from bow-mounted motors in that they usually have steering that can be operated from a steering wheel.

 3. Tiller Steer Trolling Motors